-My poetry and fiction owe their beginnings to the landscape of my childhood, the farms and swamps and woodlands of the American South.
+Ashley's poetry and fiction owe their beginnings to the landscape of her childhood, the farms and swamps and woodlands of the American South.

-Lightningstruck, a coming-of-age story set in a historical context, grew from my own experience growing up on a tobacco farm during the Civil Rights Era.
-That world, that landscape no longer exists, but I have carried it with me, both the beauty and the ugliness.
-Relationships with the land, with family, with society at large, and with history itself—these themes permeate the novel and extend into my poems.
+Lightningstruck, a coming-of-age novel set in a historical context, grew from her own experience growing up on a tobacco farm during the Civil Rights Era.
+Relationships with the land, with family, with society at large, and with history itself—these themes permeate the novel and extend into her poetry.

 "Writing close to the bone, Ashley Mace Havird stares unflinchingly at what most people turn away from; hers is a spare, honed language that refuses to embellish truth with ornament.
 The echoing music and vivid imagery of her poems carry powerful emotions, but with a fine restraint whose understatement intensifies their ironies, their truth, like a taut spring that releases its charge in the mind."
 Eleanor Wilner, author of Reversing the Spell: New and Selected Poems